Export To PDF in MAUI DataGrid (SfDataGrid)

 RecordStyle

-The SfDataGrid allows exporting the records with custom style by using the DataGridPdfExportingOption.RecordStyle property.
+The SfDataGrid allows exporting records with a custom style by using the DataGridPdfExportingOption.RecordStyle property.

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();